JRegimbal/hat-box/_docs/faq.md

 Each entry has information tagged across [a few different categories]({{ site.baseurl }}/docs/information) to permit a quick understanding of what the tool can do, how you can get it, and how you would use it.
 Extra textual information can be added, including links to other resources like a website, source code repository, or published paper.

+This resource is still a work in progress.

 ## What is this trying to solve?

 Haptic devices are complicated pieces of equipment that are controlled differently at a low level even if they have the same function (e.g., vibrate).